xys1836/sfc-system/README.md

 This is a network system for sfc placement.

-How to create a network
+How to create a network: